rupeshsai0446/linux-server-configuration/README.md

 exit from db \q exit from postgres exit

-Change the database connection in both db_setup.py and init.py as engine = create_engine('postgresql://catalog:password@localhost/catalog')
+Change the database connection in both db_setup.py and init.py as follows

+engine = create_engine('postgresql://catalog:password@localhost/catalog')

 Now you are ready with your applicatiom

-Configure and Enable a New Virtual Host sudo nano /etc/apache2/sites-available/FlaskApp.conf
+## Configure and Enable a New Virtual Host:

+sudo nano /etc/apache2/sites-available/FlaskApp.conf

 In this add the following code